 Spanish Language Translation

-I am a “Globe Trotter” and have traveled extensively, but I get it honestly because my dad was in the Airforce and I was born on an Airforce base in Southern California.
+I am a “Globe Trotter” and have traveled extensively, but I get it honestly because my dad was in the Airforce and I was born on a US Airforce base in Southern California.
 Also, the fact that my mom has traveled the world, to countries like Haiti, Egypt, Gambia, Senegal, Ghana, Turkey, Jordan, Israel and England.
 I would love to get as many passport stamps as she has.
 Mom and I have sailed both the Pacific and Atlantic Oceans, visiting exotic ports at Cozumel and the Mexican Riviera.
 In this picture we’re making a stop in Puerto Vallarta, while cruising with friends on their honeymoon.
 In 1992, I spent a week with my childhood girlfriend in Acapulco to celebrate my godson’s birth.
 I have traveled to 10 Caribbean Island Nations, and spent 6 months in Tobago researching material for a documentary on Traditional Herbal Medicine Practices in 2000.
 That documentary, The SANKOFA Study: An Ethnobotanical Research Project on Medicinal Herbs of Tobago, screened Internationally in 2002 at FESPACO: Pan-African Film Festival in Burkina Faso, West Africa and ECO-FILM: International Environmental & Sustainable Development Film Fest, Lille, France.
-I later spent 3 weeks in Belize working on my 2nd documentary, Toledo District Eco-Park: An Eco-Cultural Tour of Southern Belize, which screened at the 9th Native American Film Festival in Columbia, SC in 2006.
-Most recently I completed the third part in my SANKOFA Study Series, Ethnobotany of the African Diaspora: South Carolina to Trinidad & Tobago, which screened Internationally at the Shaw Park Cultural Complex in Scarborough, Tobago.
+I later spent 3 weeks in Belize working on my 2nd documentary, Toledo District Eco-Park: An Eco-Cultural Tour of Southern Belize, which screened at the late Dr. Will Moreau Goins’, 9th Native American Film Festival in Columbia, SC in 2006.
+Most recently I completed the third part in the SANKOFA Study Series, Ethnobotany of the African Diaspora: South Carolina to Trinidad & Tobago, which screened Internationally at the Shaw Park Cultural Complex in Scarborough, Tobago, on Earthday of April 2018.